Magnolia Midwifery LLC | Homebirth and Wellness Care with CNM in your Connecticut home

 • support of physiologic childbirth

-• offering labor support and comfort measures
+• labor support and comfort measures

 • prenatal and postpartum care